 Teenage years can be a difficult time for both teens and their parents.
 During this phase, many young girls begin to exhibit signs of narcissism, an excessive interest in oneself and one’s physical appearance.
 This can often be challenging for parents to deal with, as they may not know how to help their teen daughter with narcissism.

-If you are a parent struggling to understand and support your teen daughter with narcissism, here are some tips that can help you navigate this situation.
+If you are a Canadian parent struggling to understand and support your teen daughter with narcissism, here are some tips that can help you navigate this situation.

 Communicate Openly